 – Small pocket knife

 NOTE:: Small pocket knives are no longer allowed to be carried onto airplanes – Small pocket knives can still be taken with you on your travels, however they must now be in your “check in” baggage.

-There are some items on this list that I rarely used.
-Depending on the time of year, you may not even want to wear socks.
-I was washing these the most out of any article of clothing that I had.
-It certainly would be a time saver to go sock less in sandals in the summer.
+I rarely used some of the items on the above list.
+Depending on the time of year, one may not even want to wear socks.
+I was washing these the most out all my clothing.
+It certainly would be a time saver to go sock-less in sandals in the summer.
 I never used the garbage bag, but it was there in the case of rain to cover me or my pack or both.
-I only used the pants, hooded sweatshirt, and tennis shoes when I was high in the Alps.
-The above seems like a bare bones list, but it served me very nicely while in Europe.
+I only used the pants, hooded sweatshirt, and tennis shoes when I was high in the French alps.
+The above seems like a bare bones list, but it served me very nicely during my first trip to Europe (6 weeks).
 Pack for general needs, not the exception.
 Some things you can certainly do without for a few weeks of travel or purchase if needed.

-Another item that I utilized, especially after my purchases began to spill out of my limited space backpack, was a large sturdy carrying bag made out of fabric.
-Besides carrying your purchases around Europe, this bag is good for taking all your prized possessions on the airplane for the trip back home.
+Another item that I utilized, especially after my purchases began to spill out of my limited space backpack, was a secondary large sturdy carrying bag made out of fabric.
+Airlines allow a second carry on bag; I used this to hold some of my souvenir purchases for friends and family.

 To be honest – I only went through the full cleaning process every other time that I would do laundry.
 Doing a quick lather and rinse can get you by for several days, without odors and visibly dirty clothing.